-Activate only on keys: apt\update, package\update, apt\upgrade, packages packages: (array of (array of string/string)) A list of packages to install.
-Each entry in the list can be either a package name or a list with two entries, the first being the package name and the second being the specific package version to install.
+Activate only on keys: apt\update, package\update, apt\upgrade, packages\upgrade, packages

-package\update: (boolean) Set true to update packages.
+- packages: (array of (string/array/object)) An array containing either a package specification, or an object consisting of a package manager key having a package specification value.
+A package specification can be either a package name or a list with two entries, the first being the package name and the second being the specific package version to install. - Each object in packages list supports the following keys: - apt: (array of (array of string/string)) - snap: (array of (array of string/string)) - package\update: (boolean) Set true to update packages.
 Happens before upgrade or install.
-Default: false package\upgrade: (boolean) Set true to upgrade packages.
+Default: false - package\upgrade: (boolean) Set true to upgrade packages.
 Happens before install.
-Default: false package\reboot\if\required: (boolean) Set true to reboot the system if required by presence of /var/run/reboot-required.
+Default: false - package\reboot\if\required: (boolean) Set true to reboot the system if required by presence of /var/run/reboot-required.
 Default: false apt\update: (boolean) Default: false.
+Deprecated in version 22.2.
+Use 'package\update' instead.